Jeffrey W. McClurken

 ________.
 Review of Sing Not War: The Lives of Union and Confederate Veterans in Gilded Age America, by James Marten.
 Journal of American History 99 (September 2012): 598-599.

 ________.
-Review of The Big House after Slavery: Virginia Plantation Families and Their Postbellum Domestic Experiment, by Amy Feely Morsman.
+Review of The Big House after Slavery: Virginia Plantation Families and Their Postbellum Domestic Experiment, by Amy Morsman.
 Journal of Southern History 78 (May 2012): 481-483.

 ________.
 Review of Heroes and Cowards: The Social Face of War, by Dora L. Costa and Matthew E. Kahn.
 Journal of Southern History 77 (August 2011): 734-735.